Akatana/Hnefatafl/README.md

 # Hnefatafl
 A Hnefatafl Game built in C++ using SDL2 based on an old scandinavian board game.
 The Game works similar to chess.
-The Black Figures have to beat the King while the White Figures have to help to defend the King and help him escape from one of the four corners of the field.
+The black figures have to beat the king while the white figures have to help to defend the King and help him escape from one of the four corners of the field.

 # Features
 * Highlighting the possible moves
-* Move History on the side of the field
+* Move history on the side of the field
-* Save and Load Feature
+* Save and load Feature
-* Settings Menu to use different Figure Sets
+* Settings menu to use different Figure Sets
-* Level Editor to create and edit your own Boards
+* Level editor to create and edit your own boards

 # Game is finished